Silver nitrate: Organic synthesis

+Argentation chromatography

+Ag+ binds alkenes reversibly, and silver nitrate has been used to separate mixtures of alkenes by selective absorption.
+This phenomenon is the basis of argentation chromatography.

+In some cases, alkene complexes can be isolated.
+The alkene can be liberated with ammonia.

 Biology

 In histology, silver nitrate is used for silver staining, for demonstrating reticular fibers, proteins and nucleic acids.
 For this reason it is also used to demonstrate proteins in polyacrylamide gel electrophoresis (PAGE) gels.
 It can be used as a stain in scanning electron microscopy.

 Cut flower stems can be placed in a silver nitrate solution, which prevents the production of ethylene.
 This delays ageing of the flower.